microsoftgraph/dotnetcore-console-sample/day22-intune/README.md

     1. Click **Yes**.

-    > **Note:** Make sur you do not have any application permission already selected, it will make the request fail.
+    > **Note:** Make sure you do not have any application permission already selected, it will make the request fail.
 If you do have some, remove them before granting the new permissions.

 ## Step 2: Extend the Program to list Managed Devices for a User